MegalonVII/SDH-GameThemeMusic/ROADMAP.md

     - Another personal preference.
 - [ ] Add Button To Update YT-DLP Binary
     -  This may fix some plugin breakages, as YouTube often changes things in the backend that break YT-DLP until it is updated.
+- [ ] Stop Audio Playback When Game Is Running

 Please let me know if I should add more to this roadmap!
 Reach out to me on Discord or submit a PR!